Form POA-1: additional information

 If your tax type is not listed, or if you are granting authority for a special assessment or fee, mark an X in the Other box and explain.
 See Example: tax type not listed.

 Do not enter:

-- taxes administered by other agencies or localities, such as unemployment taxes or locally administered hotel occupancy taxes; or
+- taxes administered by other agencies or localities, such as locally administered hotel occupancy taxes;

 - a form number in lieu of a tax type (such as Form IT-201, instead select Personal income).

 To identify a specific audit case, assessment, or collection case, mark the Other box and enter a case or assessment ID number under Years, periods, or transaction.
 See examples: audit case and assessment.